docker/docs/network/drivers/none.md

 ---
 title: None network driver
-description: How to disable networking by using the none driver
+description: How to isolate the networking stack of a container using the none driver
 keywords: network, none, standalone
 redirect_from:
   - /network/none/
 ---

-If you want to completely disable the networking stack on a container, you can use the `--network none` flag when starting the container.
+If you want to completely isolate the networking stack of a container, you can use the `--network none` flag when starting the container.
 Within the container, only the loopback device is created.